The best alternatives for when you’re in need of a mid-sized personal loan.

 - Payments twice a month

-While you have a choice between secured and unsecured loans, OneMain requires your collateral to be insured.
-It also has higher minimum loan amounts in states like California and Georgia, so you might not be eligible for that $1,500 loan depending on where you live.
-OneMain’s loans are available in more states than LendingPoint, but you won’t be able to qualify if you live in Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island, Vermont and Washington, DC.
+But while you have a choice between secured and unsecured loans, OneMain requires any collateral you use to be insured.
+It also has higher minimum loan amounts in states like California and Georgia, so you might not be eligible for that $1,500 loan.
+You won’t be able to qualify if you live in Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island, Vermont and Washington, DC.

 - Online, phone and in-store application